ishaansinghsteve/massachusetts-general-hospital-operational-and-financial-insights/README.md

 How to Explore:

-1. Review the Project Summary & Key Insights for context and findings
+1. Review the Project Summary & Key Insights for context and findings.

-2. Check the raw CSV files to understand the original data
+2. Check the raw CSV files to understand the original data.

+3. Check the Denormalized CSv file to see the final table structure.

-3. Refer to the MySQL scripts to see the data cleaning and denormalization logic
+4. Refer to the MySQL scripts to see the data cleaning and denormalization logic.

-4. View the ERD diagram to understand dataset relationships
+5. View the ERD diagram to understand dataset relationships.

-5. Explore the dashboard screenshots for a quick overview
+6. Explore the dashboard screenshots for a quick overview.

-6. Open the Tableau Public dashboards for interactive analysis
+7. Open the Tableau Public dashboards for interactive analysis.

 Tableau Public Dashboard Link: https://public.tableau.com/views/Hospital_Analytics_Dashboard_17639123185040/OperationalInsights?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link